BOOKSVP/api-docs/source/index.html.md

 }
 ```

-Retrieves the details of an event.
+Retrieves the details of an event, including tickets and extras associated with that event.

 ### HTTP Request